 Yes.
 The NM Real Estate Commission requires that you pass all 3 classes to take the exam.

-Yes.
-You can take them together or separately, but all 3 courses must have been completed within the 3 years prior to applying to take the exam.
+You can sign up for the series and take all 3 courses concurrently, or you can register for them individually and spread them out over a longer period.
+If you take them separately, we suggest starting with Real Estate Law, followed by Principles & Practice, then Broker Basics.
+All 3 courses must have been completed within the 3 years prior to applying to take the exam.
 There is a 10% discount if you take all 3 classes simultaneously.

 Expect to spend at least three hours each week per class.
 If taking the entire series, expect to spend at least nine hours.